Have you ever been nabbed by this parking sign?

 How to beat this parking ticket

-The warrior is must enter the name of the specific agency (or vehicle) authorized to park in the restricted area.
-If she omits the authorized vehicle, you win upon presenting the proper proof, properly.
+The warrior must enter the name of the specific agency (or vehicle) authorized to park in the restricted area.
+If she omits the authorized vehicle, you win upon presenting the proper proof correctly.

 What does “AWM” mean?

-In the 1980s, he was asked to reserve spaces for certain secretive federal agencies, which did not want to advertise their presence or have their unmarked vehicles identified.
+In the 1980s, he was asked to reserve spaces for certain secretive federal agencies.
+They did not want to advertise their presence or have their unmarked vehicles identified.

 The request was forwarded to the city after a particularly embarrassing intergovernmental episode: F.B.I. agents went inside a building to arrest someone.
 When they came out with the suspect, their car had been towed.